 But life has changed dramatically in the 118 years since Nobel died.
 Since the first prize was given in 1901, the industrial era has passed and the information age is now well and truly upon us.
 Humanity has become an urban species, with more than half the world now living in cities, carbon pollution has pushed greenhouse gases to the highest concentrations ever recorded, and the mobile phone has become the quickest and biggest technology uptake in human history.
 Almost 4 billion people are now online, and since 2015, data flows have driven more global economic growth than the entire physical goods trade.

-No prizes for the automobile, lightbulb, plane, mobile phone, or the internet, and no recognition for the genius of Tesla or Edison.
 Technology is at the source of all these changes, yet there’s still no prize for technologists.
 No prizes for the automobile, lightbulb, plane, mobile phone, or the internet.
 None for the inventor of the modern combine harvester or the team that sequenced the first human genome.
 Despite being responsible for inventions that have fundamentally altered the course of human history, no recognition for the genius of Nikola Tesla or Thomas Edison.

 Every now and again a technologist does sneak in, usually in the physics category.
 Guglielmo Marconi, for example, got a prize in 1909 for the radio transmitter, and the creators of the transistor (1956), laser (1964), semiconductor (2000), and the LED (2014) have all received physics Nobels, too.
 The exception however, proves the rule.
 Over the awards’ history, they’ve been given to 881 people, only 28 of whom have been engineers or technologists.